Collagen Type VI-Related Disorders

 It is possible that the main title of the report Collagen Type VI-Related Disorders is not the name you expected.

 Collagen type VI-related disorders encompass two genetic muscle disorders formerly thought to be separate entities: Bethlem myopathy and Ullrich congenital muscular dystrophy.
 Researchers have determined that these disorders represent a disease spectrum associated with disruptions or changes (mutations) of certain genes that contain instructions to produce (encode) collagen type VI proteins.
 Bethlem myopathy represents the milder form of this spectrum and Ullrich congenital muscular dystrophy represents the severe end.
 Common symptoms include progressive muscle weakness and degeneration (atrophy) and abnormally fixed joints that occur when thickening and shortening of tissue such as muscle fibers cause deformity and restrict the movement of an affected area (contractures).
-Bethlem myopathy is inherited as an autosomal dominant trait.
-Most cases of Ullrich CMD are inherited as an autosomal recessive trait [SL1].
+Both Bethlem myopathy and Ullrich CMD can be inherited as autosomal dominant or autosomal recessive traits.